StevenWInfo/faustdoc/src/manual/syntax.md

 ```
 <!-- /faust-run -->

-In Faust, a proper semantic has also been given to *unapplied abstractions*: when a lambda-abstraction is not applied to parameters, it indicates *how to route input signals*.
+In Faust, there are also semantics for *unapplied abstractions*: when a lambda-abstraction is not applied to parameters, it indicates *how to route input signals*(?).
 This is a convenient way to work with signals by *explicitly naming them*, to be used in the lambda abstraction body *with their parameter name*.

 For instance a stereo crossing block written in the core syntax: